Chop Chop Tree logo

 7AM - 11PM

-• Bigleaf maples with cracked limbs after windstorms near Sammamish River neighborhoods
+• Bigleaf maples with split or weakened limbs after windstorms near Sammamish River neighborhoods

-• Root heave from mature firs lifting sidewalks and patios in older Redmond Ridge properties
+• Root heave from mature firs pushing up sidewalks and patios in older Redmond Ridge properties

-• Fungal infections spreading through cedars in poorly drained areas around Bear Creek
+• Fungal problems spreading through cedars in poorly drained areas around Bear Creek

-• Overcrowded cherry and plum trees in Downtown Redmond yards requiring careful thinning
+• Dense cherry and plum trees in Downtown Redmond yards that need careful thinning

-They know how to address these challenges head-on with proven solutions.
-Tree care professionals perform targeted pruning to reduce wind load on vulnerable branches, evaluate soil drainage to prevent root disease, spot early signs of bark beetle damage before infestations spread, and execute safe removals near power lines and structures without collateral damage.
+They respond with practical solutions that fit the site.
+Tree care professionals use targeted pruning to lower wind stress on vulnerable branches, check drainage patterns to help reduce root disease, look for early bark beetle activity before it spreads, and complete safe removals near buildings and power lines without unnecessary damage.

 Chop Chop Tree logo

-Don't let a hazardous tree put your property at risk.
-Homes near Idylwood and throughout Grass Lawn deserve the same level of care as properties in tree trimming company in Bothell and tree trimming in Sammamish.
-Contact the local experts through Chop Chop Tree today for a clear, honest assessment.
-Call (425) 952-6262 to schedule your free, no-obligation consultation and quote.
+Don’t wait for a risky tree to create avoidable damage.
+Homes near Idylwood and throughout Grass Lawn deserve the same level of attention as properties in tree trimming company in Bothell and tree trimming in Sammamish.
+Reach out through Chop Chop Tree today for a straightforward assessment.
+Call (425) 952-6262 to book your free, no-obligation consultation and quote.

-Common Tree Removal Needs in the Redmond Area
+Most Requested Tree Removal Services in the Redmond Area

 Tree Trimming